 Portland comedy has had it too good for too long.
-The benevolent Caitlin Weierhauser—2017 Portland’s Funniest Person, host of the Mercury’s I, Anonymous show, and founding member of local comedy collective Lez Stand Up—reigned confidently and with kindness over Portland’s comedy scene these past few years.
-Hers was the disposition of a charming uncle with compelling stories, sharp jokes, and an irate bemusement at Portland’s enduring weird.
-But things are picking up for our Uncle Cait.
-She’s in the upcoming film, Timmy Failure, which will debut with Disney’s upcoming streaming service.
+The benevolent Arlo Weierhauser—2017 Portland’s Funniest Person, host of the Mercury’s I, Anonymous show, and founding member of local comedy collective Lez Stand Up—reigned confidently and with kindness over Portland’s comedy scene these past few years.
+Theirs was the disposition of a charming uncle with compelling stories, sharp jokes, and an irate bemusement at Portland’s enduring weird.
+But things are picking up for our Arlo.
+They're in the upcoming film, Timmy Failure, which will debut with Disney’s upcoming streaming service.
 And at a summer comedy showcase Just For Laughs, New Faces: Unrepped Weierhauser finally gained representation.
-Now she’s heading south to LA, in search of career glory.
-Weierhauser was kind enough to agree to an exit interview, during which the Mercury employed last-ditch emotional blackmail in an effort to get her to stay.
+Now they're heading south to LA, in search of career glory.
+Weierhauser was kind enough to agree to an exit interview, during which the Mercury employed last-ditch emotional blackmail in an effort to get them to stay.

 MERCURY: All my questions are some variation of “Why are you leaving?
 They won’t appreciate you.”

 WEIERHAUSER: It’s true.
 Okay well, doing stand-up is one piece of a hopeful career in entertainment.
 Stand-up is accessible and easy to get into and the entry point is wide-open, but if you want to stay in it and hopefully build some kind of career in acting or writing or continuing stand-up there’s only so much you can do in a place like Portland.
 It’s a great way to get into comedy.
 It’s one big piece, but not the only piece.